bunnyshellosi/go-sdk/docs/ComponentEndpointApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiComponentGitViewRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiComponentEndpointViewRequest struct via the builder pattern

 Name | Type | Description  | Notes